Randy Arozarena Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.

-- The Padres have a 3.81 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres' 3.84 team ERA ranks seventh across all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (73 total, 1.1 per game).
+- Padres pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.